 I was so excited to come across this article!
 My father, Vince N., was good friends with Dan and spoke highly of him and his skills.
 My husband and I were Cougs in the 70s and have lived in Ohio for 28 years.
-It has been a long time since I've had some good German Kiira sausage and it would be a real treat to try some of Dan's smokies.
+It has been a long time since I've had some good German treat to try some of Dan's smokies.
 I'm not sure if it would be as good as my dad's recipe, but I'm sure it would be good too! lol Do you ship across the country?